-We entered into letter agreements in November 2006 with respect to the properties that we lease from Young/Zapp GP, LLC ("Young/Zapp") and its subsidiaries, an entity owned 47.5% by each of our Founders and 5.0% by Sharon Russell, and its subsidiaries.
+We entered into letter agreements in November 2006 with respect to the properties that we lease from Young/Zapp GP, LLC ("Young/Zapp") and its subsidiaries, an entity owned 47.5% by each of our Founders and 5.0% by Sharon Russell, a former executive officer of the Company and its subsidiaries.
 Pursuant to these letter agreements, if we default under our lease agreements with Young/Zapp and terminate possession of the lease location, Young/Zapp may operate a Tex-Mex or Mexican food restaurant in that location.
 However, they may not use our trademarks or trade names or confusingly similar trademarks or tradenames.
-The approximate dollar value of this agreement was not determinable.
+The approximate dollar value of this agreement was not determinable